Lou Gordon (journalist)

 Lou Gordon (May 17, 1917 – May 24, 1977) was a television commentator and talk show host, newspaper columnist, radio host, and influential political reporter, based in Detroit, Michigan.
 Gordon was known as a flamboyant, irreverent, and controversial interviewer.
 He hosted The Lou Gordon Program, a twice-weekly, 90-minute television show, that was seen Saturday and Sunday nights on WKBD-TV.
 Produced from 1966 to 1977, The Lou Gordon Program was also syndicated across most of the larger media markets in the United States to the Kaiser Broadcasting group of stations, as well as several non-Kaiser stations.
 Three 90-minute television shows were taped per week - two for telecast only on WKBD, the other for nationwide broadcast.

 The show's theme song was MacArthur Park, composed by Jimmy Webb and performed by Richard Harris; the portion of the song used for the show's theme was the long, jazzy climactic orchestral break approximately 3/4 way through the recording.

 The show was co-hosted by Lou's wife, Jackie Gordon (1932-1999), who would read questions sent by viewers to Lou.
 Lou would then give his opinions on the viewer's question.

-In addition to his television program, Gordon wrote a bi-weekly column for The Detroit News, which usually reflected, or elaborated on, topics recently featured on his television program.
+In addition to his television program, Gordon wrote a twice-weekly column for The Detroit News, which usually reflected, or elaborated on, topics recently featured on his television program.

 During the 1967–68 Detroit newspaper strike, Gordon published Scope Magazine in order to fill the news-hole made by a lack of daily newspapers in Detroit.
 Lou Gordon was the president of Scope Publishing, as well as a writer, and published the weekly until the Detroit newspaper strike ended.
 Scope Magazine also featured his wife, Jackie, as advice columnist.